Why is regular school attendance so important?

 Attendance letters will be issued at the end of every half term and detail your child’s current attendance.
 We want to encourage and praise children who attend school regularly.
 Throughout the year there will be many opportunities for children to be rewarded for good and significantly improved attendance.

 In our weekly Investors in Pupils assembly, we look at the attendance of each class across the school.
 The classes with 100% attendance receive a certificate which is displayed on the whole school board.
+In addition, the class with the highest attendance for the week will have a non-uniform day on the Friday of that week.
+This term the non-uniform days have been as follows:-

 - The class with the highest attendance will be awarded the attendance trophy.